skilyazhnev/mtm_c/README.md

 $ apt install gcc ;
 $ apt install make ;
 $ apt install postgresql-server-dev-15 ;
+# Not needed for the function itself—added only if you’re going to test that function in Docker.
+$ apt install git;
 ```
 ### Installation
 In target server